madhuritili/Deep-Deep/README.md

 ## 🛠️ Tech Stack

-- Python 🐍
+- **Python** 🐍: Core programming language used for implementation.
-- OpenCV 🎥
+- **OpenCV** 🎥: For video capture, frame processing, and manipulation.
-- TensorFlow / PyTorch 🧠
+- **TensorFlow / PyTorch** 🧠: Deep learning frameworks for building and training the model.
-- Dlib / FaceNet / MTCNN (for face detection and alignment) 👁️
+- **Dlib / FaceNet / MTCNN** 👁️: For face detection, alignment, and feature extraction.
-- Streamlit or Flask (for real-time inference UI) 🌐
+- **Streamlit or Flask** 🌐: For building a simple real-time inference web application for video streaming.

 ---